Rooster Teeth: The Roost

-In June 2017 Rooster Teeth launched its own podcast network, called The Roost, representing creators such as h3h3Productions, Game Grumps, Shane Dawson, Getting Doug With High by Doug Benson, Tiny Meat Gang by Cody Ko and Noel Miller, and The Valleyfolk by Joseph Bereta, Elliott Morgan, and Steve Zaragoza, among others.
+In June 2017 Rooster Teeth launched its own podcast network, called The Roost, representing creators such as h3h3Productions, Game Grumps, Shane Dawson, Getting Doug With High by Doug Benson, Tiny Meat Gang by Cody Ko and Noel Miller, and The Valleyfolk by Joseph Bereta, Elliott Morgan, and Steve Zaragoza among others.
 In July 2018, The Roost added The Last Podcast on the Left, hosted by Ben Kissel, Marcus Parks, and Henry Zebrowski.
 On September 5, 2018, it was revealed that The Roost would also support both current and upcoming podcasts from The Beam, another podcast network, as part of a partnership between Rooster Teeth and Hello Sunshine.

 A.J Feliciano became the head of the network in August 2020.
 In October 2020 The Roost began representing prop collecting podcast The Stuff Dreams Are Made Of.
 Rooster Teeth and AEW partnered to create the podcast Wrestling With The Week in January 2021.
-Anthony Padilla, and Grace Helbig and Mamrie Hart launched podcasts with The Roost in early 2021.
+Anthony Padilla, along with Grace Helbig and Mamrie Hart, launched podcasts with The Roost in early 2021.
 As of September 2021, The Roost network has over 100 shows and receives 300 million impressions per month.
 Rooster Teeth said the network increased its viewership by 50% and quadrupled revenue in 2021.

+In April 2024, The Roost was purchased by Night, talent management company for several big YouTubers and Twitch streamers including MrBeast.
+In an interview with Variety, A.J.
+Feliciano stated most of The Roost staff would be kept on.
+In the same article Variety claimed The Roost's network of shows has over 350 million views and 20 million monthly downloads as of April 2024.
+However they provide no sources for these numbers.